 Hawaii Department of Transportation has released a new type of map.
-This geocoded map includes the quantity of fatal crashes from 2012-201, current projects that Hawaii Department of Transportation working, and projects that are up and coming.
+This geocoded map includes the quantity of fatal crashes from 2012-2016, current Hawaii Department of Transportation projects, and future projects.
 The map provides informative information about the leading factors involved in fatal crashes on state and county level.

 Production of this map aligns with one of the core data strategies outlined in the Strategic Highway Safety Plan, which is to provide timely crash data in order to inform decision making with roadway projects as well as other safety countermeasures.

 While everyone is out getting ready for “Back to School” lets “Get Back to Basics” with pedestrian safety.
 Since we are all pedestrians at some point during our travels, lets practice driving like driving as though someone we know might be the next person we come across trying to cross the road.

 Check out KHON2’s latest Arrive Alive episode to be reminded of our responsibility to look out for pedestrians while we are driving.

 Big Island Trauma Centers Work Together Share Important Messages with their “100 Days of Summer” Traffic Safety Campaign.

 Kona Community Hospital, North Hawaii Community Hospital, and Hilo Medical Center wants you put away your distractions so you can enjoy your Ohana this summer.

 The “100 Days of Summer,” campaign aligns with what is notoriously the most dangerous time of the year, from Memorial Day until Labor Day, according to the National Safety Council.